yanivsetton/brownie_pdf_cracker/README.md

 Options:
   -p, --pdf <PDF>
           Path to a password protected PDF file
-  -y, --yaniv-magic specify password length and let the magic begin -w, --wordlist <WORDLIST>
+  -y, --yaniv-magic use Yaniv magic option (if you know the length) --password-length specify password length and let the magic begin -w, --wordlist <WORDLIST>
           Path to a wordlist.
 Each word should be on a new line -i, --is-numeric